 The Sports department wants to develop two sports museum in Bhubaneswar and Rourkela.
 What are its objectives?

 A sports museum for the 22nd Asian Athletics Championship – 2017 will be established at Kalinga Stadium, Bhubaneswar with the objective to showcase Odisha’s achievement in successful organisation of the Championship and also focus on promotion of sports within the State.
 The museum will act as an educational hub for all the stakeholders.
 A separate sports museum for Hockey will also be set up at Rourkela for showcasing the history, glorious legacy and growth of Hockey in the State in general and Sundergarh in particular.

 What is the objective to establish Odisha Sports Development Fund and how it is being used?

-Odisha has been the nursery of Indian hockey and the State Government is steadily working towards it.
+Odisha has been the nursery of Indian hockey and State Government is steadily working for strengthening Hockey.
 Steps are being taken to improve sports infrastructure in hockey-centric areas, particularly in regions of Sundergarh and Rourkela where children are naturally gifted.
-The facilities at Kalinga Hockey Stadium as per International Hockey Federation (FIH) standards as well as in focused areas.
+The facilities at Kalinga Hockey Stadium are also being upgraded as per International Hockey Federation (FIH) standards as well as in focused areas.
 The State government also supports the conduct of Biju Patnaik Rural Hockey Championship which happens to be the largest rural hockey championship in the country.

 How are you planning to promote other sports other than Hockey?